- Law Clerk to the Honorable Henry A. Politz, Chief Judge, United States Fifth Circuit Court of Appeals

 - Trial counsel for major refining company defending over 1000 personal injury, property damage and business interruption claims arising out of oil spill.

 - Representing major oil and gas companies in oil field litigation.

-- Defense of welding rod manufacturers in multi-district litigation in Cleveland, Ohio and state court proceedings, resulting in five complete defense verdicts in jury trials.
+- Defense of welding rod manufacturers in multi-district product liability litigation in Cleveland, Ohio and state court proceedings, resulting in five complete defense verdicts in jury trials.

-- Defense of prescription drug manufacturer in multi-million dollar pricing litigation brought by the State of Louisiana.
+- Defense of drug manufacturer in state court proceeding regarding drug pricing claims brought by State of Louisiana.

 - Representing accounting firm in $100 million lawsuit brought by statewide retirement funds.

 - Representing industrial gas company in multi-million dollar breach-of-contract suit.